txchen/light-server/README.md

-  -d, --delay <livereolad delay>       delay in ms before triggering live reload, default 0 -x, --proxy <upstreamurl>            when file not found, proxy the request to another server --proxypath <proxypath>              only send to proxy when path starts with this pattern, default is "/", repeatable --no-reload                          disable live-reloading -q, --quiet                          quiet mode with minimum log message -o, --open [path]                    open browser automatically, optional path
+  -d, --delay <livereolad delay>       delay in ms before triggering live reload, default 0 -x, --proxy <upstreamurl>            when file not found, proxy the request to another server --proxypath <proxypath>              only send to proxy when path starts with this pattern, default is "/", repeatable --pathRewriteRule <regexp>           when proxying, rewrite request path based on --pathRewriteRule and --pathRewriteTo, note that you must exact match the number with --pathRewriteTo
+  --pathRewriteTo <path>               when proxying, rewrite request path based on --pathRewriteRule and --pathRewriteTo, note that you must exact match the number with --pathRewriteRule, repeatable

+  --no-reload                          disable live-reloading
+  -q, --quiet                          quiet mode with minimum log message -o, --open [path]                    open browser automatically, optional path